PODI6542 External Clinical Podiatry Practicum II

 - Students undertaking this unit reach a high level of competence to demonstrate safe and effective patient management in the area of the high-risk foot and in elective and reconstructive podiatric surgery as they approach independent practice.
 Optional interstate or overseas rotations may be undertaken with the approval of the unit coordinator to gain an appreciation of the practice of podiatry in different regions

-- Students are able to (1) demonstrate an understanding of the roles of other health care practitioners and of the need for interdisciplinary patient management; (2) demonstrate effective patient and inter-professional communication skills; (3) demonstrate knowledge of the management of trauma and healing complications of the foot and ankle; (4) demonstrate competency to perform routine elective foot surgery; and (5) demonstrate competence in pre- and postoperative assessment and management of the surgical patient.
+- Students are able to (1) demonstrate an understanding of the roles of other health care practitioners and of the need for interdisciplinary patient management; (2) demonstrate effective patient and inter-professional communication skills; (3) demonstrate knowledge of the management of trauma and healing complications of the foot and ankle; (4) demonstrate competency to perform routine elective foot surgery; (5) demonstrate competence in pre- and postoperative assessment and management of the surgical patient; and (6) demonstrate competency in the use of advance internal/external fixation devices.

-- Indicative assessments in this unit are as follows: (1) supervisor reports (in-training assessment/s); (2) written assessment/s; and (3) written examination/s.
+- Indicative assessments in this unit are as follows: (1) supervisor reports (in-training assessment/s); (2) written assessment/s; (3) written examination/s; and (4) internal fixation practicum.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.